nicholves/comp-4102-project/README.md

 ```bash
 flask run --host=#.#.#.#.
 ```
-*You need to have flask installed to path*
+*You need to have flask installed to path - [Flask Install](https://flask.palletsprojects.com/en/3.0.x/installation/)*

-When the Server starts it will output a few lines and one of them will look something like:
+When the Server starts it will output a few lines and one of them will look something like this:
 `* Running on http://172.17.50.161:5000`

 Take that address and paste it as the value of the serverURL in the NutritionApp/config.json